 Sonic the Hedgehog 2 races into cinemas on April 1st.

 It’s clear that Fowler is telling two stories here that meet in the middle.
-For Sonic, it’s a coming-of-age tale as a troublesome adolescent under the parentage of Tom and Maddie, trying to find his feet and understand how he can best use his powers to benefit the world around him.
-Initially, I wasn’t sure about Schwarz’s portrayal in the original.
-Still, Sonic the Hedgehog 2 cements his blue-spiked take on the speedster as he hooks you in with his teenage playfulness and anachronistic references.
-There’s a Hughesian streak to the more intimate moments between surrogate father-and-son as Tom attempts to pass down Wachowski family wisdom to the hedgehog, much to a bristly response.
+For Sonic, it’s a coming-of-age tale of a troublesome adolescent under the parentage of Tom and Maddie, trying to find his feet and understand how he can best use his powers to benefit the world around him.
+Initially, I wasn’t sure about Schwarz’s portrayal in the original, but Sonic the Hedgehog 2 cements his take on the speedster as the best as he hooks you in with his teenage playfulness and anachronistic references.
+There’s a Hughesian streak to the more intimate moments between surrogate father and son as Tom attempts to pass down Wachowski family wisdom to the hedgehog, much to a bristly response.

 Sonic (Ben Schwartz) in SONIC THE HEDGEHOG 2 from Paramount Pictures and Sega.
 Photo Credit: Courtesy Paramount Pictures and Sega of America.

-The other half of Sonic 2’s story is the echidna-out-of-water tragedy, Knuckles.
-Fowler continues to strike the right balance between honouring and celebrating the videogame origins whilst paving the way with his own original story.
-Knuckle’s backstory allows us a further glimpse into what led to Sonic fleeing his mother Longclaw and the long and complicated history between the Echidnas and the Owls.
+The other half of Sonic 2’s story is the echidna-out-of-water tragedy of Knuckles.
+Fowler continues to strike the right balance between honouring and celebrating the videogame’s origins whilst paving the way with his own original story.
+Knuckle’s backstory allows us a further glimpse into what led to Sonic fleeing his mother, Longclaw and the long and complicated history between the Echidnas and the Owls.
 Meanwhile, Idris Elba crushes it as he plays up the spikey-gloved fighter’s naivety of Earth and its customs for maximum hilarity.

 READ MORE: UNCHARTED

-As teased in the original’s credits, Tails makes his big-screen debut, and there was never anyone better than the original and long-time voice of Tails, Colleen O’Shaughnessey.
-Here Schwarz and Elba may give some tremendous vocal performances, but Colleen runs golden rings around them all.
-No surprise considering she is practically the voice of Tails throughout the Sonic franchise, and it’s fantastic she’s being celebrated here.
+As teased in the original film credits, Tails makes his big-screen debut, and there was never anyone better than the original and long-time voice of Tails, Colleen O’Shaughnessey.
+Schwarz and Elba may give some tremendous vocal performances, but it’s Colleen who runs golden rings around them all.
+Of course, that’s no surprise, considering she is practically the voice of Tails throughout the Sonic franchise, and it’s fantastic she’s being celebrated here.
 Colleen’s introduction is just as crucial as Tails.
 Here Fowler clearly understands not just how the legacy of Sonic has been formed but who was instrumental in forming it.
-Not having Colleen for Tails is equivalent to only giving the fox one tail; you just can’t do it.

-Sonic 2 is a significant improvement on the first, and that’s partly due to the united triptych of Sonic, Knuckles and Tails with a greater focus on them against the more deranged and unhinged Eggman.
-Carrey was slightly mad in the previous encounter.
-Still, here he cranks it up to full-on egg-alomaniac levels of insanity after spending a mind-numbingly long period of isolation on the mysterious Mushroom Planet.
+Sonic 2 is a significant improvement on the first outing, and that’s partly due to the united triptych of Sonic, Knuckles and Tails with a greater focus on them against the more deranged and unhinged Eggman.
+While Carrey was slightly mad in the previous encounter, here he cranks it up to full-on egg-alomaniac levels of insanity after spending a mind-numbingly long period of isolation on the mysterious Mushroom Planet.
 It is like watching the lovechild of The Mask and Ace Ventura gone berserk, creating this palpable dread that you’d never thought imaginable from a character nicknamed ‘Eggman’.

 READ MORE: THE ADAM PROJECT